chidvilash03/matchgame-reactjs/README.md

 <summary>Functionality to be added</summary>
 <br/>

-The app must have the following functionalities
+The app have the following functionalities

 - Initially,
   - Score should be `0` and time should be `60` sec